 Benjamin Gocial, MD

 Dr. Gocial earned his medical degree from Temple University School of Medicine and completed his residency and fellowship training in Reproductive Endocrinology and Infertility at Thomas Jefferson University Hospital.
 He is an active member of the American Society of Reproductive Medicine (ASRM).
 He served as a board member and chair of the registry committee of the Society of Assisted Reproductive Technologies (SART), and is cofounder and past president of the Philadelphia Area Reproductive Endocrine Society.

 Jacqueline N. Gutmann, MD

-Dr. Gutmann received her medical degree from the Yale University School of Medicine, and completed her residency and fellowship in Reproductive Medicine and Infertility at the Yale-New Haven Hospital, where she received the Irving Friedman Award for Excellence in Patient Care and was also named a Robert Wood Johnson Clinical Scholar.
+Dr. Gutmann received her medical degree from the Yale University School of Medicine, and completed her residency and fellowship in Reproductive Endocrinology and Infertility at the Yale-New Haven Hospital, where she received the Irving Friedman Award for Excellence in Patient Care and was also named a Robert Wood Johnson Clinical Scholar.
 She currently serves on the medical advisory board of the American Fertility Association (AFA).
 She has been featured on The Learning Channel and in Philadelphia Magazine.

 Kara Khanh-Ha Nguyen, MD, MPH